LaszloPinter/CircleColorPicker/README.md

 - *Rainbow Width* is the width of the color ring.
 Default value is 8.0.
 - *Bubble Radius* is the radius of the color bubble on the ring.
 (18 by default)
-- *Saturation Height* is the height of the saturation picker line.
-(14 by default)
-- *Saturation Width* is the offset in the length of the saturation line.
-Saturation line is 40% of the width of the view by default.
-(14 by default)
-- *Saturation Position* is the offset of the saturation pickers Y position.
-(14 by default)
 - *Center Diameter* is the diameter of the color sample at the center of the picker.
 (80 by default)
 - *Center Ring Width* is the width translucent edge of the color sample view.
 (8 by default)
-- *Saturation Knob Size* is the size of the 'bubble' on the saturation selector.
-(20 by default)

 ### Public properties